-- 1. Ensure that you set the security chip to TPM 2.0.
-For more information, see "Setting the security chip" on page 53. - 2.
-Connect the drive that contains the operating system installation program to the computer. - 3.
-Start the ThinkPad Setup program. - 4.
-Select Startup → Boot to display the Boot Priority Order submenu. - 5.
+- 1. Connect the drive that contains the operating system installation program to the computer. - 2.
+Start the ThinkPad Setup program. - 3.
+Select Startup → Boot to display the Boot Priority Order submenu. - 4.
 Select the drive that contains the operating system installation program, for example, USB HDD.
-Then press Esc. - 6.
+Then press Esc. - 5.
 Select Restart and ensure that OS Optimized Defaults is enabled.
-Then press F10 to save the settings and exit the ThinkPad Setup program. - 7.
+Then press F10 to save the settings and exit the ThinkPad Setup program. - 6.
 Follow the on-screen instructions to install the device drivers and necessary programs.
-See "Installing device drivers" on page 60. - 8.
-After installing the device drivers, apply Windows Update to get the latest modules, for example the security patches. - 9.
+See "Installing device drivers" on page 58. - 7.
+After installing the device drivers, apply Windows Update to get the latest modules, for example the security patches. - 8.
 Depending on your preference, install Lenovo programs.
-For information about Lenovo programs, see "Lenovo programs" on page 12.